 The Abbey's Domesday cartulary records the establishment of the Brethren of the Guild of Westminster in 1255 whose members were charged with the duty of ringing the bells for an annual fee of one hundred shillings.
 In 1921 Dean Ryle, following what he believed to have been the spirit of the old Brethren, organised the Westminster Abbey Company of Ringers.
 This is a volunteer group which continues to operate and which comprises principal, supernumerary and honorary members.

-The Abbey bells are rung for major church festivals, saints’ days, Royal and Abbey anniversaries, civic events and for special services.
-Annual ringing dates are given in the schedule.
+The Abbey bells are rung for major church festivals, saints' days, Royal and Abbey anniversaries, civic events and for special services.
 Service ringing takes place at service conclusion except when the Monarch attends when the bells are also rung beforehand.
 On solemn occasions the bells are rung half-muffled, a leather pad being strapped to one side of the clapper ball.
 The bells provide a distinctive effect sounding strident and soft alternately.
 Ringing for All Souls and Remembrance is half-muffled and the method Stedman Caters (MP3)is rung.

 Significant events and anniversaries whether royal, national or Abbey related are marked by the ringing of a full peal.
 This comprises a minimum of 5000 different changes (or sequences) and is performed without a break.
 A peal takes over three hours to complete and demands considerable concentration by the ringers and the conductor all of whom commit the progress of the 5000 changes to memory.
 Inscribed peal boards noting the event, the ringers and other information are mounted on the ringing chamber walls.